 Place your grill away from open windows and doors so smoke doesn’t blow inside your home.

-Be careful not to place your grill in a place where carbon monoxide can build up.
+Be careful not to put your grill in a place where carbon monoxide can build up.
 Carbon monoxide can build up under porches and in garages.

 Don’t place your grill on a wooden deck because of fire hazard.
 Charcoal could fall on the deck and start a fire.